A History of the Four Props Kept by Their Creator

 A few months after the completion of taping for Planet of the Daleks, the Radio Times visited Terry Nation at his home for a 10th Anniversary special they were planning.
 Two of the new ‘Goon’ props built for Planet of the Daleks were brought along for a photocall, but two of Nation’s own Daleks also appeared.
 Of course, the smart Dalek AARUII 19-9 took pride of place but, lurking in the rear of the shot, was a rather dilapidated Dalek AARUII 9-11.

-The prop retained the red dome with the damaged rim but some repairs had been carried out though as a new top neck ring replaced the split ring seen at the Purple Records office.
+The prop retained its red dome with the damaged rim but some repairs had been carried out though as a new top neck ring replaced the split ring seen at the Purple Records office.
 The ring that was used did not have the holes through which the neck rods would be threaded and so in order to slot the ring in place, the tops of the rods had be cut off, as this was easier than drilling new slots.
 The new ring was actually too wide and so the usual decrease in size as they go up the neck was lost and left a very subtle but distinctive appearance.